 - Anorexia Nervosa: 12 to 18 percent

 - Binge Eating Disorder: 25 percent

-- Both alcohol abuse and eating disorders have genetic, biological, and sociocultural risk factors
+- Both alcohol use and eating disorders have genetic, biological, and sociocultural risk factors

 Like alcohol use disorders, eating disorders affect people of all genders from a variety of backgrounds, and can have a significant impact on physical, mental, and psychological health.

-The most effective way to treat alcohol abuse in people with eating disorders is through an integrated dual-diagnosis treatment program.
+The most effective way to treat alcohol use in people with eating disorders is through an integrated dual-diagnosis treatment program.